Past Northern Transcontinentals: 1992, 1993, 1994, 1996, 1997, 2001, 2004, 2007, 2010, 2013, 2016 and 2018

 This is a tourists tour for riders looking for a scenic cross country ride.
 Our new route spends the first day exploring the coastal region of Puget Sound on Whidbey Island.
 The next day we climb through the Cascade Mountains while crossing the rural roads of northern Washington.
 On the third day we visit Grand Coulee Dam.
 As we continue east we cross the rugged Rocky Mountains in Montana and the Big Horn Mountains of Wyoming.

 One evening we were eating dinner at the "Little Chef" restaurant in Mitchell, SD.
 It was raining hard .
 The wind was howling.
 Suddenly, the lights went out.
 We wanted to leave and go back to the hotel, but the restaurant said the cash register lost power so they didn't have our bill.
 We overpaid them with a stack of $20 bills and ran back to the motel in the pouring rain.
 When the power came back the television warned of a tornado sighting two miles west of Mitchell heading toward the motel.
 Everyone congregated in the interior hallway.
 The power went out again and we sat in the dark listening to the wind roar.
 After 15 minutes the rain suddenly stopped giving us a great sunset lit up the western sky.

 Don't be afraid.
 The weather isn't always that bad.
 The Northern Tour always adds more stories for veterans to tell.
 Every year is different because of the people, weather and even road conditions.
 We are looking forward to collecting a few more adventures on our cross-country tour!

 The Northern Tour begins in Everett, Washington about 50 miles north of Seattle.
 Riders fly into Seattle’s SEA-TAC airport and take a shuttle van to our motel in Everett the day of fly in.

 The Northern Tour ends in Rye, NH.
 Flights home should be made from Manchester Airport, NH.
-Riders will need to take a shuttle van to the airport.
+Riders will need to take a shuttle van or Uber to the airport.

 Northern Travel Plans